some-say/cursor-gpt/README.md

 # CursorGPT

+## Important

+> 💣 This project is still in development and is not yet ready to publish to NPM.

 ## Overview

 CursorGPT attempts to leverage the ChatGPT models via the OpenAI API to generate natural mouse movement events.